defenseunicorns/lula/docs/reference/domains/file-domain.md

     filepaths:
     - name: config
       path: grafana.ini
+      parser: ini         # optionally specify which parser to use for the file type
 ```

 ## Supported File Types
-The file domain uses OPA's [conftest](https://conftest.dev) to parse files into a json-compatible format for validations. ∑Both OPA and Kyverno (using [kyverno-json](https://kyverno.github.io/kyverno-json/latest/)) can validate files parsed by the file domain.
+The file domain uses OPA's [conftest](https://conftest.dev) to parse files into a json-compatible format for validations.
+Both OPA and Kyverno (using [kyverno-json](https://kyverno.github.io/kyverno-json/latest/)) can validate files parsed by the file domain.

-The file domain supports the following file formats for validation:
+The file domain includes the following file parsers:
+* cue
+* cyclonedx
+* dockerfile
+* edn
-* CUE
+* hcl1
-* CycloneDX
+* hcl2
-* Dockerfile
+* hocon
-* EDN
+* ignore
-* Environment files (.env)
+* ini
-* HCL and HCL2
+* json
-* HOCON
+* jsonc
-* Ignore files (.gitignore, .dockerignore)
-* INI
+* jsonnet
-* JSON
+* properties
-* Jsonnet
+* spdx
-* Property files (.properties)
+* textproto
-* SPDX
+* toml
-* TextProto (Protocol Buffers)
+* vcl
-* TOML
+* xml
-* VCL
+* yaml
-* XML
+* dotenv
-* YAML
+* string

+The file domain can also parse arbitrary file types as strings.
+The entire file contents will be represented as a single string.

+The file parser can usually be inferred from the file extension.
+However, if the file extension does not match the filetype you are parsing (for example, if you have a json file that does not have a `.json` extension), or if you wish to parse an arbitrary file type as a string, use the `parser` field in the FileSpec to specify which parser to use.

 ## Validations
-When writing validations against files, the filepath `Name` must be included as
+When writing validations against files, the filepath `name` must be included as
 the top-level key in the validation.
 The placement varies between providers.

 Given the following ini file: